Eran2001/learn-node-express-with-coding/README.md

 ## 4. Section Intro

-**What is this:** A quick overview of what will be covered in this section of the course.
+**What is this:** A quick overview of what will be covered in this section of the course

 **Description:** The instructor introduces the topics for this section: what Node.js is, how it works, core modules, file I/O, building a simple web server, routing, templating, and working with NPM packages.